Originally published October 2025. Updated June 2026 to reflect Atono's Intelligence Layer positioning and AI dev tool integrations.

 Things to know about Atono

-Free tier limits: Free for up to 5 users.
+Free tier limits: Free for up to 25 users, full features.

-Jira Cloud import: Import works with Jira Cloud.
-If you're on Jira Server/Data Center, you'll need to migrate to Cloud first or use CSV export/import.
+Jira Cloud import: Import works with Jira Cloud – titles, descriptions, statuses, assignments, story points, teams, and comments.
+Jira Server/Data Center customers need to migrate to Cloud first or use CSV import.

-Opinionated workflows: Built with cross-functional collaboration and developer autonomy in mind.
-If you need 100+ custom fields and complex approval gates, Jira's flexibility might be better.
+Opinionated workflows: Built around how cross-functional product teams actually work, not how Jira admins want to configure them.
+If you need 100+ custom fields and complex approval gates, Jira's flexibility is probably still the right call.

-Integrates, doesn't replace everything: Atono integrates with Slack (not replace it), connects to your GitHub/GitLab, and works with your existing CI/CD.
-Atono replace PM/workflow tools, not your entire stack.
+Integrates, doesn't replace everything: Atono connects to Slack (doesn't replace it), GitHub/GitLab, and your CI/CD.
+It replaces PM and workflow tools, not your entire stack.

 Migration from Jira